ratulKabir/MotorAI_ML_challange/README.md

 # MotorAI_ML_challange
-This task is given to by Motor AI.
-The two datasets belong to them.
+This task is given to by Motor AI and the two datasets also belong to Motor AI.